Description

 Risk and Exploitability

 The CVSS score of 10 underscores the severity of this flaw, and the vulnerability is not yet listed in CISA’s KEV catalog.
-While the formal EPSS score is not available, the absence of an exploit in the public domain does not diminish the inherent risk; an attacker who can create an organization or repository can exploit the flaw.
+The EPSS score of 1% indicates a low but non‑zero exploitation probability; however, the absence of a known public exploit does not diminish the inherent risk; an attacker who can create an organization or repository can exploit the flaw.
 The attack vector is inferred to be application‑level, requiring the ability to create or modify organization names – typically achieved by an authenticated user with repository creation rights.

 Remediation